basantgit/Jenkins-Project/README.md

 There are multiple Java implementations which you can use.
 OpenJDK is the most popular one at the moment, we will use it in this guide.

-Update the Debian apt repositories, install OpenJDK 17, and check the installation with the commands:
+Update the Debian apt repositories, install OpenJDK 17, and check the installation with the commands.

 sudo apt update
 sudo apt install fontconfig openjdk-17-jre